percona/everest-doc/docs/upgrade_operators.md

 # Upgrade database operators

-Starting with Percona Everest 1.2.0, the intuitive UI allows you to upgrade all the database operators and their components in any namespace with a single-click.
+Starting with Percona Everest 1.2.0, the intuitive UI allows you to upgrade all the database operators and their components in any namespace with a single click.

 ## Before you upgrade

 !!! note " Note"
-    We recommend that you to take a backup of your databases before starting the upgrade process.
+    We recommend that you take a database backup before starting the upgrade process.

 Before upgrading a database operator, Everest presents a list of tasks that need to be completed to smoothly transition your clusters to the next version of the database operators.
 These tasks may include: